tuthan/argocd-app-templates/README.md

 # ArgoCD Helm Template MCAS project

-This is the template that after boostrap by using terraform/opentofu, the Argocd from this repo https://github.com/tuthan/multi-cloud-agnostic-sample/ will use as one of deployment source
+This repository contains Helm templates for ArgoCD.
+After being bootstrapped using Terraform/OpenTofu, it serves as one of the deployment sources.
+More details please visit https://github.com/tuthan/multi-cloud-agnostic-sample/.

 ![Alt text](images/argocd.png?raw=true "Argocd")

 ## Features